Greater Manchester is working to clean up air pollution on local roads.

 The development of the Greater Manchester Clean Air Plan is funded by the Joint Air Quality Unit (JAQU), the joint Defra (Department for Environment Food & Rural Affairs) and DfT (Department for Transport) unit established to deliver national plans to improve air quality and meet legal limits.
 The costs related to the Plan’s implementation and operation are directly funded or underwritten by JAQU.

-All reasonable costs associated with the development of the new plan, including the essential requirement to update existing signage, will continue to be funded by government.
+All reasonable costs associated with the development of the investment-led plan, including the requirement to remove signage for the formerly planned Clean Air Zone, are being funded by government.

-Following competitive tenders run by Transport for Greater Manchester (TfGM) on behalf of the 10 local authorities, the following companies were appointed to deliver work for the Greater Manchester Clean Air Zone:
+Following competitive tenders run by Transport for Greater Manchester (TfGM) on behalf of the 10 local authorities, the following companies were appointed to deliver work for the formerly proposed Greater Manchester Clean Air Zone:

 Egis: Responsible for the installation and maintenance of around 900 automatic number plate recognition (ANPR) cameras, and a Clean Air Zone office to handle payments, discounts, exemptions and financial reconciliation along with any penalty charge notices (PCNs) that are issued to non-payers of the charge.